Canon D30 vs T6s

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The T6s has a touchscreen, while the D30 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The T6s has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D30 does not have a selfie-screen.

 The D30 writes its imaging data to Compact Flash cards, while the T6s uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Canon EOS Rebel T6s and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.